I Dismember Mama: Plot

-Albert (Zooey Hall) has tried to kill his rich, snobbish mother once, for which he was institutionalized.
-The low-security hospital she has sent him to, however, is not prepared to deal with the extent of his problems.
-Obsessed with his own hatred for his mother, Albert is dangerously violent toward all women and attacks a nurse, after which his doctor decides to send him to a high-security state institution.
+Albert once tried to kill his rich, snobbish mother, for which he was institutionalized.
+The low-security hospital he was sent to, however, is not prepared to deal with the extent of his problems.
+Obsessed with hatred for his mother, Albert is dangerously violent toward all women and attacks a nurse, after which his doctor decides to send him to a high-security state institution.
 Albert easily escapes by murdering an orderly and the police put his mother in hiding after he phones her and threatens her.
-When Albert returns to his mother's home, he finds her housekeeper Alice (Marlene Tracy), whom he tortures and murders.
+When Albert returns to his mother's home, he finds her housekeeper Alice, whom he tortures and murders.

-When Alice's 9-year-old daughter Annie (Geri Reischl) returns home from school, Albert immediately takes a liking to her and tells her that her mother has gone to the hospital and left him to take care of Annie while she is away.
+When Alice's 9-year-old daughter Annie returns home from school, Albert immediately takes a liking to her and tells her that her mother has gone to the hospital and left him to take care of Annie while she is away.
 Albert reverts to a childlike persona and they immediately form a friendship, playing games, talking and laughing together.
-Albert takes Annie on a day of doing activities like riding paddleboats and a small train and that night he takes her to a hotel where they conduct a mock wedding ritual.
-Albert considers Annie to be a pure "woman" and he truly loves her.
-When his sexual attraction to her manifests itself while she is sleeping, instead, Albert goes out and picks up a woman in a bar and brings her back to the hotel room.
-His bizarre sadism comes out again and he murders the woman, but Annie wakes up and sees it happening.
-She screams and escapes out of a window, climbing down the fire escape with Albert chasing after her.
+Albert takes Annie on a day of activities like riding paddleboats and a small train; that night he takes her to a hotel where they conduct a mock wedding ritual.
+Albert considers Annie to be a pure "woman" and believes he truly loves her.

+When his sexual attraction to her manifests itself while she is sleeping, Albert goes out and picks up a woman in a bar and brings her back to the hotel room.
+His bizarre sadism re-emerges and he murders the woman, but Annie wakes up and sees it happening.
+She screams and escapes out of a window, climbing down the fire escape as Albert chases after her.
 They run into a mannequin factory, where Annie attempts to hide among the figures.
-Albert sees her, and envisions her wearing makeup like a harlot and decides she is just like all the other women after all.
-When he attempts to kill her with a cleaver, Annie defends herself by holding one of the mannequins in front of herself.
-She pushes Albert backwards and he falls out of a fourth story window onto the concrete below.
-The police arrive moments later and comfort Annie, while Albert lies dying on the ground.
+Albert sees her, envisions her wearing makeup like a harlot, and decides she is just like all the other women after all.
+When he attempts to kill her with a cleaver, Annie defends herself by pushing Albert with one of the mannequins.
+Albert falls backwards out of a fourth story window onto the concrete below.
+The police arrive moments later and comfort Annie as Albert lies dying on the ground.